Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability

 - Taiwan(Class 5)

-- United Kingdom (Northern Ireland - Class 5 & 6)
+- United Kingdom (Northern Ireland – Class 5 and 6)

-- United Kingdom (England, Scotland & Wales - Class 5)
+- United Kingdom (England, Scotland and Wales – Class 5)

 To exchange your licence for an Alberta driver’s licence, you must:

 - hand in your valid licence that is equivalent or higher than an Alberta Class 5 or 6 licence to a registry agent

 You’ll be given a Class 5 or 6 driver’s licence based on the exchange agreement (not all jurisdictions allow the exchange of a motorcycle licence-Class 6).

 Exchange a licence with a jurisdiction that doesn’t have a reciprocal licence exchange agreement

 To exchange a licence from a jurisdiction that doesn’t have an agreement, you’ll need to pass a knowledge and road test.

 Step 2.
 Exchange your driver's licence

 Visit a registry agent and hand in your valid driver’s licence that is equivalent or higher to an Alberta Class 5 licence.

-The registry agent will check to see if you can apply for the Graduated Driver’s Licence (GDL) exemption program and will give you an application to complete.
+The registry agent will check to see if you can apply for the GDL exemption program and will give you an application to complete.

-Your licence, application for GDL exemption and support documents will be sent to the Alberta Government for review.
+Your licence, application for GDL exemption and support documents will be sent to the Service Alberta Special Investigations Unit (SIU) for review.

 Step 3.
 Get a full Class 5 licence

 There are 2 ways you can get a full Class 5 licence:

-- if you can prove that you have more than 2 years of driving experience, you’ll need to pass an advanced road test.
+- if you can prove you have more than 2 years of driving experience, you can challenge an advanced road test.
 After you pass the test, you can apply for a full Class 5 licence.

-- if you have less than 2 years driving experience, you’ll need to pass a basic road test to get a Class 5 GDL licence
+- if you have less than 2 years driving experience, you will need to pass a basic road test to get a Class 5 GDL licence.

-Drivers coming to Alberta from another jurisdiction may apply to have your previous driving history credited.
-If accepted, you'll be exempted from part or all of the graduated licencing program (GDL), depending on your years of experience.
+If you are coming to Alberta from another jurisdiction, you may apply to have your previous driving history credited.
+If accepted, you will be exempted from part or all of the graduated licensing program, depending on your years of experience.
 This exemption gives you access to a road test without needing to have a Class 7 licence for one year or a Class 5 GDL for a full 2 years.